apichef/sarala-json-api-data-formatter/README.md

 # sarala-json-api-data-formatter
-> Simple and fluent framework agnostic javascript library to transform standard JSON API responses to simple JSON objects and vice versa.
+> A fluent, framework-agnostic, JavaScript library, that can be used simply, to transform standard JSON API responses to simple JSON objects and vice versa.

 ## Install